log-oscon/Standards/README.md

 # log's Standards

 Yes, we have those!
-This repository is the collection of all the standard practices we employ at our [*beloved company*](https://log.pt).
+This repository is the collection of all the standard practices we employ at [*log*](https://log.pt).
 It is a work in continuous progress and, hopefully, it will always be better yet never finished.
 This is our vision on things, and in all cases it is a mix of several sources and experience, which is itself a mix of other sources.
 Of the 0.001% of "originality" that you may find here, consider it our gift to you.

+Although we do not pretend to teach anyone, a Loguiano should follow these best practices in every code he/she builds so as to improve efficiency within the team.

 We have a simple site in the hoven to make things more *pretty* and readable.
 But in the mean time feel free to browse the repository and read whatever you feel like.